 I’m just not a Millennial.
 They’re cool and all (too cool for me), but I don’t fit the part.
 I’m geriatric in my thinking, my energy, my dreams, and my philosophies.
 My layered tank tops give the side-eye to their oversized flannel and post-ironic leggings.
 I don’t get their humor.
 How is it funny to place a dancing hot dog in a photo?

-I’m also not part of Generation X. They’re old.
-They’ve always been old — in high school they were in their 30s, thinking of themselves as rock and roll rebels while we made all the mess and had all the fun.
+I’m also definitely not Generation X. They’re old.
+They’ve always been old — in high school they were in their 30s (practically middle-aged), thinking of themselves as rock and roll rebels with black leather while we made all the mess and had all the fun.

-When my roommate and I got an apartment the summer we graduated college, we sat down to discuss whether we would pay for Internet for our home.
+The summer after we graduated from college, my roommate and I sat down to discuss whether we would pay for Internet in the apartment.
 We decided against it, arguing we could go to the library or use it at work if needed.

 I won’t pretend to have the sociological knowledge to illuminate the parenting techniques of Xers or Millennials.
-I can only extrapolate and glean from personal and cultural experience.
+Xennials don’t parent like either of them, though.